 - The PR and media sector is more vital than ever before, given the explosion of consumer engagement through new and social media and the evolving needs and concerns of corporations.
-The sector base is widening and new technologies an updated educational system to cope up with its advancement.
-More and better skilled graduates are - and the evolving nature of the industry brought about by technology by enrolltion agencies and gaining the skills re- - Government should have open sessions in universities for creative professions. - Specialized training institutes have to be opened for teaching creative skills and to impart more of practical skills. - Collaboration between the companies representing the sector and the government to enhance awareness to students about the sector and employability
+The sector base is widening and new technologies are being merged into it, which requires an updated educational system to cope up with its advancement. - More and better skilled graduates are required to keep pace with demand and the evolving nature of the industry brought about by technology by enrolling in world wide recognized certification agencies and gaining the skills required to be up to date with the industry requirements. - Government should have open sessions in universities for creative professions. - Specialized training institutes have to be opened for teaching creative skills and to impart more of practical skills. - Collaboration between the companies

-Institutions and universities need to uplift their curriculum to a world wide standard, and develop training programs as part of the curriculum to simulate the working environment to students.
+- representing the sector and the government to enhance awareness to students about the sector and employability requirements. - Institutions and universities need to uplift their curriculum to a world wide standard, and develop training programs as part of the curriculum to simulate the working environment to students.